patchlevel/event-sourcing-bundle/docs/pages/processor.md

           priority: 16
 ```

+!!! warning

-> :warning: You have to deactivate the `autoconfigure` for this service,
+    You have to deactivate the `autoconfigure` for this service,
-> otherwise the service will be added twice.
+    otherwise the service will be added twice.

+!!! note

-> :book: The `projection` listener has a priority of `-32`,
+    The `projection` listener has a priority of `-32`,
-> to do things after the projection, you have to be lower.
+    to do things after the projection, you have to be lower.